groupultra/sdk-public/docs/source/module_moobius.types.rst

-ActionBody.subtype: str:
+SimpleAction.subtype: str:
   Subtypes are 'join', 'leave', etc.

-ActionBody.channel_id: str:
+SimpleAction.channel_id: str:
   The channel that the user performed the action in.

-ActionBody.sender: str:
+SimpleAction.sender: str:
   The user id.

-ActionBody.context: Optional[dict] = None:
+SimpleAction.context: Optional[dict] = None:
   Rarely used metadata.

 ************************************